Copyright 1994 - 2023 Bill's Bible Basics

 1 Peter 5:4, KJV

 With these inspiring thoughts, I will bring this article to a close.
 I trust that you have enjoyed it, learned something from it, and I pray that it has been a blessing in your life.
-If you have an account with Facebook, Twitter, Google+ or any other social network, I would really appreciate if you would take the time to click or tap on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click or tap on the corresponding link that is found on this page.
 Thank you so very much!
 May God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which contain topics which are related to this article.
 All of these articles are likewise located on the Bill's Bible Basics web server: